Emadmasroor/emadmasroor.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an incoming Visiting Assistant Professor of Engineering at Swarthmore College starting in the fall of 2023.
+I'm an incoming Visiting Assistant Professor of Engineering at [Swarthmore College](https://www.swarthmore.edu/) starting in the fall of 2023.
 I recently defended my PhD from the [Engineering Mechanics program](https://beam.vt.edu/graduate/mechanics.html){:target="\_blank"} at Virginia Tech.

-Engineering Mechanics lies at the intersection of the _applied_ world of civil and mechanical engineering on the one hand, and the _theoretical_ world of physics and mathematics on the other.
-In particular, I study *fluid mechanics*: the science of fluids in motion.
-You can find out more about my current projects on the [research](/projects) page.

-I'm passionate about teaching, and aside from my work as a TA at Virginia Tech, I also teach Engineering Problem Solving to middle school students at the [Duke Talent Identification Program](https://tip.duke.edu/) at Davidson, NC during the summer.
-We learn calculus and trig, build slingshots, bridges and circuits, and have a blast!
+This site is currently under construction.

 See my 'scientific family tree' [here](/genealogy), courtesy the [Math Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu/){:target="\_blank"} at North Dakota State University.